Dates, locations set for special election - Adair County Community Voice

 Early in-person voting for all precincts will be available Oct.
 28-30 at the Courthouse Annex at 424 Public Square in Columbia.
 Voting will be open from 8 a.m. to 6 p.m. on Thursday and Friday, and from 8 a.m. to noon on Saturday.
 All times are Central Standard Time.

-The candidates are Sarge Pollock on the Republican ticket and Eddie Rogers is running for the Democrats.
+The candidates are Sarge Pollock on the Republican ticket, Eddie Rogers is running for the Democrats, and Timothy Shafer is the Independent candidate.

 On Nov.
 2, voting will be open at five different precinct locations, including Trinity United Methodist Church (2252 Campbellsville Rd.), Breeding Area Volunteer Fire Department (290 Fire Department Rd., Breeding), Knifley Area Volunteer Fire Department (6130 Elkhorn Rd., Knifley), Jim Blair Center (901 Hudson St.), and the Adair County Courthouse Annex (424 Public Square).